Sophie-Williams/AutoBotnet/README.md

 #### Building the Docker image
 - Use `./script/build_docker.sh`, it will build the image and auto-tag it with the commit hash.

+#### Exporting the Docker image to a server
+- Use `./script/export_docker.sh`, it will write a 7z compressed Docker image to `./speercs-docker.tar.7z`
+- Upload the image to the server and decompress, then import it with `docker load -i ./speercs-docker.tar`

 #### Running
 - `docker run --name AutoBotnetLocalDev -p 5000:80 -v $(pwd)/src/server/Speercs.Server/speercs.json:/app/speercs.json speercs`
     - This will forward speercs's port 80 to the local system's port 5000, and link the config file to `/app/speercs.json`.